orionhealth/aardvark/README.md

 ### Usage

-Create a `.advk.json` file in your project directory (or once of its ancestors) to tell Aardvark where to find your task runner and how to execute it.
+Create a `.advk.json` file in your project directory (or one of its ancestors) to tell Aardvark where to find your task runner and how to execute it.

 ```json
 {